NyanSatan/S5Late-8723/README.md

 ### Entering DFU on iPod nano 6

 Press and hold volume down and power buttons at the same time until Apple logo appears.
-Keep holding until screen goes black + 1-2 seconds
+Keep holding until screen goes black + 1-2 seconds more

+### Entering DFU on iPod shuffle 4

+iPod shuffles do not seem to recognize any button combinations to enter DFU

+The only way to do it is flashing a firmware with broken 2nd-stage bootloader:

+1. Download an IPSW linked above
+2. Unzip it
+3. Open `Bootloader.rb3` in a hex-editor and replace a random byte or 2 somewhere in a middle of the file
+4. ZIP it back and rename file extension to `.ipsw`
+5. Flash the resulting file into your iPod with Finder
+6. At some point it will fail or get stuck
+7. Unplug the iPod

+### Common DFU caveats

 As soon as Finder/iTunes detects an iPod in DFU mode, it will try to download a recovery image and upload **WTF** from it